samervin/python-web-server/resume/resume.md

 - I'm confident in my ability to know or figure out most things related to Python, Slack, Git, GitHub, Bash, Selenium, TeamCity, PagerDuty, SSH, SignalFx, SumoLogic, and AWS systems including EC2, ASGs, and Lambda.
     - I like MongoDB, NGINX, Docker, and other AWS systems too.
-- I wrote most of the 100+ pages of documentation for our regression testing framework for running, writing, and debugging tests.
+- I wrote most of the 100+ pages of documentation for the regression testing framework for running, writing, and debugging tests.
 - Markerboarding is important to me for capturing how concepts relate to each other.
 I am a fan of labeled boxes with arrows.
 - I value precise communication.
 I'm best at expressing this in writing.
     - I like reviewing code.
 I take consistency and clarity seriously.